abcde448/customer-churn-prediction-RandomForestClassifier/README.md

 #Customer Churn Prediction

-This project aims to analyze and predict customer churn behavior based on transactional and behavioral data.
+This project aims to analyze and predict customer churn prediction based on transactional and behavioral data.
 The goal is to identify key factors that drive churn and build a predictive model to help businesses retain customers.

 ---